-- 22. For we must be bold to say, Asclepius, that the Essence of God, if he have an Essence, is το καλόν, that which is fair or beautiful; but no good is comprehended in this World. - 23.
-For all things that are subject to the eye, are Idols, and as it were Shadows; but those things that are not subject to the eye, are ever, especially the Essence of the Fair and the Good. - 24.
-And as the Eye cannot see God, so neither the Fair and the Good. - 25.
-For these are the parts of God, that partake the Nature of the whole, proper, and familiar unto him alone, inseparable, most lovely, whereof either God is enamoured, or they are enamoured of God.

-26. If thou canst understand God, thou shall understand the Fair, and the Good, which is most shining, and enlightening, and most enlightened by God.

-27. For that Beauty is above Comparison, and that Good is inimitable, as God himself.
-[28.
-As, to the same thing, that is Piety, with Knowledge.

-28. As, therefore, thou understandest God, so understand the Fair and the Good; for these are incommunicable to any other living Creatures, because they are inseparable from God.

-29. If thou seek concerning God, thou seekest or asketh also of the Fair, for there is one way which leadeth

-30. Wherefore, they that are ignorant, and go not in the way of Piety, dare call Men Fair and Good, never seeing so much as in a dream, what good is; but being infolded and wrapped upon all evil, and believing that the Evil is the Good, they, by that means, both use it insatiably, and are afraid to be deprived of it; and therefore they strive, by all possible means, that they may not only have it, but also increase it.
+- 22. For we must be bold to say, Asclepius, that the Essence of God, if he have an Essence, is that which is fair or beautiful; but no good is comprehended in this World. - 23.
+For all things that are subject to the eye, are Idols, and as it were shadows; but those things that are not subject to the eye, are ever, especially the Essence of the Fair and the Good. - 24.
+And as the eye cannot see God, so neither the Fair, and the Good. - 25.
+For these are the parts of God that partake the Nature of the whole, proper, and familiar unto him alone, inseparable, most lovely, whereof either God is enamoured, or they are enamoured of God. - 26.
+If thou canst understand God, thou shalt understand the Fair, and the Good which is most shining, and enlightening, and most enlightened by God. - 27.
+For that Beauty is above comparison, and that Good is inimitable, as God himself. - 28.
+As therefore thou understandest God, so understand the Fair and the Good, for these are incommunicable to any other living Creatures because they are inseparable from God. - 29.
+If thou seek concerning God, thou seekest or askest also of the Fair, for there is one way that leads to the same thing, that is Piety with Knowledge. - 30.
+Wherefore, they that are ignorant, and go not in the way of Piety, dare call Man Fair and Good, never seeing so much as in a dream, what Good is; but being enfolded and wrapped upon all evil, and believing that the evil is the Good, they by that means, both use it unsatiably, and are afraid to be deprived of it; and therefore they strive by all possible means, that they may not only have it, but also increase it.

-31. Such, O Asclepius, are the Good and Fair things of Men, which we can neither love nor hate; for this is the hardest thing of all, that we have need of them, and cannot live without them.
+31. Such, O Asclepius, are the Good and Fair things of men, which we can neither love nor hate, for this is the hardest thing of all, that we have need of them, and cannot live without them.